mickmcq/mickmcq.github.io/infointeractdsgn/02audience/index.md

 - None of you submitted examples of good design!
 - Some needed better scans
 - Some need the exercises in @Dodson2006
+- One person used the Objectives subsection instead of instructions (?!)

 # Audience